gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>
     ```

-## `<pose frame=''>` attribute
+## Definition of a frame

-A frame consists of its affixed link (mobilized body) and an offset w.r.t. that
+A frame consists of its name, an affixed link (mobilized body) and a pose offset
-affixed link's origin coordinate frame.
-Adding a new frame to an existing frame
+w.r.t. that affixed link's origin coordinate frame.
+Affixing a new frame to an existing frame
 implies that the new frame's affixed link will be its parent frame's affixed
 link, incorporating the parent frame's offset in its own offset.